 Coverage for a disabled child may continue past age 25.
-You must contact your health plan to apply for disabled status for your dependent.
+You must contact your health plan at least six months before your child reaches age 26 to apply for disabled status for your dependent.
 Your dependent will be eligible for coverage only if your health plan approves and determines that your child became disabled before the limiting age (check with your health plan to determine the limiting age).
-Proof of your child's disability may be required from time to time.
-Your disabled child's coverage ends when the plan no longer considers your child to be disabled, your child marries or no longer depends on you for support, or you stop coverage for any reason.
+After your application has been approved by the health plan, proof of your child's disability may be required from time to time.
+Your disabled child's coverage ends when the plan no longer considers your child to be disabled, your child marries or no longer depends on you for support, you stop coverage for any reason, or at age 26 if you applied for disabled status late or your application has not been approved.
+If you apply for disabled status after your child's 26th birthday and the health plan later approves your application, you will not be able to add your child to your health plan until the next annual enrollment.

-1 The Dependent Group Term Life and Accidental Death and Dismemberment plans have different dependent eligibility requirements.
+&lt;sup>1 The Dependent Group Term Life and Accidental Death and Dismemberment plans have different age requirements for dependent eligibility.
 See pages 25 and 26 for details.
 Different dependent requirements also apply to the spending accounts.
-See pages 30 and 34 for details.
+See page 30 and 34 for details.